SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-controls.md

 ## Default from controls

-Dynamicforms library is shipped with the following controls out of the box:
+Dynamic forms library is shipped with the following controls out of the box:

 - button
 - input